1 box store-bought brownie mix. I buy whatever is on sale or cheap (Ghiradelli brand makes a cake-like brownie.)

 1/2 C. flour (I use whole wheat)

 Hand-stir this recipe – no mixer.
 Dump the box mix into a bowl.
-Add the required water and oil as directed.
+Add the required water and oil as directed on the box.
 DO NOT YET add the eggs.
-Stir the cocoa into the melted butter and add to mix in the bowl.
+Stir the cocoa and 2 T. oil into the melted butter and add to mix in the bowl.
 Stir in the sugar.
 Fork-beat the 3 eggs a bit and then stir them into the mix.
 Stir in vanilla.
 Stir in flour, until just mixed.
-Stir in chocolate chips, nuts, raisins, if desired.
+Fold in chocolate chips, nuts, raisins, if desired.

-Grease a baking pan (8×8, or 9×9.)
-Spread the batter evenly in the pan and bake at 345 degrees (depending on size of pan.)
+Grease a baking pan (8×8, or 9×9, depending on the thickness of brownie you want.)
+Spread the batter evenly in the pan and bake at 345 degrees for 25-35 min. (depending on size of pan.)
 We use the Baker’s Edge pan, which you can order online.
 Brownies are done when toothpick-clean in the middle.

 If you’re having a labor day picnic this weekend, this would be a perfect dessert.
 There is some labor involved, but it’s not painful.
 It doesn’t last for 12 hours, and you can sit down when it’s over.